-Thompsons of Prudhoe can provide assets for onshore decommissioning of offshore oil and gas structures as well other oil and gas equipment for both onshore and offshore use such as topsides, jackets and structures.
+Thompsons of Prudhoe can provide assets for onshore decommissioning of offshore oil and gas installations as well other oil and gas equipment for both onshore and offshore use such as topsides, jackets and structures.

 The Port of Blyth specialises in project cargo handling and movement for the offshore energy sector.
 Thompsons of Prudhoe have full engineering and operational support for landing and moving equipment/pieces including lift/movement plans There is port cranage of up to 100 tonne lift capacity readily available on site for work on the quayside or the decommissioning site.
 There is also heavy lift cranage of up to 500-tonne lift capacity – available on site from heavy-lift partners.

 Thanks to our partnership with the Port of Blyth, Thompsons of Prudhoe are proud to be strategically placed on the east coast of the UK, midway between Aberdeen and Great Yarmouth.
 This industrial strategy means that we are well placed for decommissioning assets from the Northern, Central and Southern North Sea sectors, allowing us to maximise the number of decommissioning programmes we can carry out.

 There are also substantial, uncongested road links to the Port – with Newcastle International Airport only a short 20 minute drive away.